ciaranwilson/octet/octet/src/examples/example_invaderers/README.md

 				}

 Next I added my own fragment shader which I then set to render the mid tone grey colour of the ground, rather than using my initial tiled texture.
+I created a shader program called ciarans_shader and included it in the shaders library for use within the game demo.
+I created the vertex shader which sets the position of each vertex and outputs the results to the fragment shader, which is responsible for colouring the pixels:

+    const char vertex_shader[] = SHADER_STR(
+					attribute vec4 pos;
+				uniform mat4 modelToProjection;

+				void main() {
+					gl_Position = modelToProjection * pos;
+				}
+				);

+				const char fragment_shader[] = SHADER_STR(

+					void main() {
+					vec2 p = gl_FragCoord.xy / vec2(750, 750);
+					vec3 col = vec3(0.224, 0.224, 0.224);
+					gl_FragColor = vec4(col, 1.0);
+				}
+				);

+   Here is where I used ciarans_shader to render the colour information of the ground:

       for (unsigned int i = 0; i < map_ground.size(); ++i) {
 		  map_ground[i].render(ciarans_shader_, cameraToWorld);
 	  }